-As we continue to make those small steps back into the world, it seems this beautiful country of ours has made itself all shiny and new for us.
+As we prepare to make those small steps back into the world (again), it seems this beautiful country of ours continues to make itself all shiny and new for us.
 The places we love to visit have had the opportunity to get themselves back to their ‘natural’ state of beauty while we’ve been away.
 Now, the Welsh Government want to make sure we keep it that way and respect the great outdoors as we return.

 There is something beautiful about reconnecting with the great outdoors, maybe we’re doing a little more gardening, going for outdoor walks, or simply taking time to appreciate what’s right on our doorstep.
 However we do it, and wherever we go, reconnecting with nature will do us all good. with others.

 The animals have been loving our recent absence, if not a little confused by it all.
-Over in Llandudno, a herd of goats made the most of the deserted streets by flocking to the empty town centre.
+During the first lockdown for example, in Llandudno, a herd of goats made the most of the deserted streets by flocking to the empty town centre.
 With us out of the way, they could freely explore the area, and enjoy a bit of tree grazing, in peace.

 “Curious animals are wondering what’s going on like everybody else”.

 While we’ve been leading a strange, isolated existence, it’s been business as usual for the Planet.
 Actually, that’s not strictly true.
 Without us using it as we usually do, it’s been getting better and effectively healing itself.
 Fewer planes in the sky and cars on the road has had a positive effect on the environment, including a significant drop in air pollution.

 Air pollution levels dropped in the UK during lockdown 1.0.
 In fact, some places saw nitrogen dioxide levels fall by up to 60% on the same period last year.

 Jenny Bates is a Friends of the Earth clean air campaigner, she said……